YuraGeyts/Cars-Test-App/README.md

 What is done:
 -All three levels
 -App for iPhone and iPad
+  Application for iPad - according to the graphic task The application for iPhone is made in its own way

 What we used:
 -UserDefaults for save login and password